Hollywood is fascinated with medieval times. Mainly, these films are period drama that deals with historical figures and interprets historical events.

 This film is a fictional retelling of the life of Balian of Lbelin, defender of Jerusalem.

-Hollywood’s best medieval movies take us back to the Crusades and the Black Death plague.
+Hollywood’s best medieval movies to take us back to the Crusades and the Black Death plague.
 This is no exception here in 2005’s ‘Kingdom of Heaven.’
 Here, a blacksmith aids the Kingdom of Jerusalem in the Battle of Hattin.
 Orlando Bloom shines in his role, giving his character depth.

 Many characters carry truly heart-breaking scenes that still hold up 17 years later.
 As expected by the director of the historical epic Gladiator, Ridley Scott nailed the large scale of the battle.
 Even the more miniature scenes, such as the chess game scene, have so much detail in them.
 Just prepare lots of snacks and bathroom breaks as this is a 3-hour journey.